jarmo/candalf/README.md

 Candalf sets itself apart from them by being much easier to learn and use since there is no need to learn yet another specific DSL language.

-Candalf uses shell scripts (called spells) to do everything which means that it's is really simple, explicit and easy to troubleshoot manually in case of any problems.
+Candalf uses shell scripts (called spells) to do everything which means that it's really simple, explicit and easy to troubleshoot manually in case of any problems.